 They bore down through the trunk to the roots, making a borehole with a length up to 1 metre.

-When the caterpillar is fully grown, it bores another hole this time in the soil, from the root up to the surface, which it lines with silk and frass.
+When the caterpillar is fully grown, it bores another upward hole in the soil, from the root up to the surface, which it lines with silk and frass.
 It pupates at the bottom of this tunnel.

 After metamorphosis: it climbs up to emerge into world above, leaving the empty pupal case sticking out of the ground.

-The adult moths have forewings that are speckled grey and brown with indistinct light and dark streaks.
+The adult moths have forewings that are speckled grey and brown with two indistinct pale misaligned half streaks, each sometimes having a black mark near the middle.
 The hindwings are reddish-brown at the base, fading to grey-brown at the margins.
-The wingspan is around 10 cms.
+The wingspan is up to 20 cms.

 The thorax of the adult moth has an uncanny likeness to the head of a mouse!
 The 'eyes' of the mouse are the thicker parts of the bluish lines running on either side of the thorax, located just behind the real eyes.
 One can also see perhaps the face of an old man with a beard.
 Maybe these likenesses to faces help deter potential predators.

-The adults of Endoxyla encalypti have been found along the eastern seaboard of Australia, including
+The adults of Endoxyla encalypti have been found around Australia, including

 Further reading :

 Gottlieb August Wilhelm Herrich-Schäffer,